ecomm-seo/ecomm-seo.github.io/_pages/contact-us.md

 ---
 layout: page
-title: Contact
+title: "Contact Us 📬"
-permalink: /contact/
+permalink: /contact-us
+description: Get in touch with the team at ecomm-seo.github.io for collaboration, questions, or advertising inquiries.
-image: '/images/contact.jpeg'
+image: '/images/contact.webp'
 ---

+We’d love to hear from you!

 <div class="form-box">
   <div class="contact-head">